 Go to Shopify, click on the + button in the Sales channel section.
 Go to Amazon by the Shopify section and click on ‘Learn More.’

 Click on ‘Add Channel.’

 On the last page, select ‘Connect to Amazon’ to add your Amazon sales channel to the Shopify store.

 Now, continue with the steps to allow the integration of both channels.
 Once you are done, your Shopify and Amazon data is shared between the two platforms.

 If you’re selling on Amazon, you need to keep you’re UPCs handy.
 You need to fill ‘UPC’ or ‘Barcode’ or EAN’s in the Product ID section of the Product listing page else it triggers an error message.
 Generally, countries such as the US and Canada use UPCs.

 Tip: Resellers tend to choose cheap UPCs from devious sellers which are recycled UPCs.
 Amazon may think you are fraudulent and may suspend your account.
 So, ensure you’re purchasing your UPCs from valid GS1 resellers.

 You don’t require a UPC if your company is listed under the Amazon brand registry.

 You can ignore this part if you are an existing Amazon seller.
-New sellers can use Shopify to create your product listings.
-The best thing about Shopify is that the platform is easy to work around and whatever you set-up is mobile friendly too.
+New sellers can use Shopify to create their product listings.
+The best thing about Shopify is that the platform is easy to work around and whatever you set up is mobile friendly too.